 - What keywords or phrases does your site show up in search for.

 Yes you should show up on the first page of Google for your own name, after all, it is your business.
-What is more important is showing up for the service types, category or products you sell.
+What is more important is showing up for the service types, category or product names or types you sell.
 This is more relevant because in the first instance people won’t know your brand or business, but will be looking to solve a problem they have or something they want.
+So for example someone might be looking for ‘beach styled rings’ so you can see if your website shows up for that or not.

 - What is the average ranking per phrase or keyword you are achieving.